Explainer: Philadelphia refinery blast puts new spotlight on toxic chemical

 The USW campaign began following a 2009 explosion on an HF alkylation unit at the Citgo Petroleum Corp refinery in Corpus Christi, Texas, that the CSB found likely released up to 4,000 lbs (1,814 kg) of HF.
 Much more than that was contained by water spray cannons around the burning unit.

-Before the Corpus Christi fire burned out, the water supply system was nearly exhausted and hoses bringing additional supplies ruptured but were quickly replaced or repaired, the CSB found.
+Before the Corpus Christi fire burnt out, the water supply system was nearly exhausted and hoses bringing additional supplies ruptured but were quickly replaced or repaired, the CSB found.

-As of Friday morning, the CSB had not decided whether to send investigators to the Philadelphia fire.